geiz123/springbootLiberty/README.md

 # ***This branch configure SpringBoot to deploy on a JEE server without need to add springboot feature to application servers.***

+# How to deploy
+- Copy the JNDI info from `Liberty/server.xml` into your Liberty runtime `server.xml`
+- Build the war and drop it into the `dropins` folder in Liberty

 # springbootLiberty
 SpringBoot on IBM Liberty with DerbyDB